 Care Plan: We thought Dad could administer his own medications, but we soon found that even if we filled his pill boxes, he forgot to take them.
 Make a list of the services the facility offers and be sure they have a care plan that meets your needs.
 If your loved one needs more assistance than they can provide—my Dad needed insulin shots—Dakota Home Care offers services within the assisted living community, such as medication reminders, assistance with activities of daily living, companion care, or any skilled nursing services not offered by assisted living.

-For any questions you may have regarding senior care services from a personal caregiver, please call (701)663-5373 to schedule a free consultation.
+For any questions you may have regarding introducing a new home for seniors or how Dakota Home Care’s senior care services from a personal caregiver can help, please call (701)663-5373 to schedule a free consultation.